 If your instant yeast is out of date, then you can test it to see if it’s still good to use.
 Mix 1 teaspoon with 1/4 cup of lukewarm water and then check it after 10-15 minutes.
 If the mixture’s become foamy, then you’re good to go!

 If you don’t have instant yeast on hand, then here are some tips for proofing yeast.

 You’ll want to get some water to 110-115 F. Mix in a small amount of sugar and then the yeast.
 After 5-10 minutes, if there are bubbles and foam on top, then that means your yeast is fine to use.

 How to Store Cinnamon Rolls

-The great news is, there are several ways to store cinnamon rolls!
+The great news is that there are several ways to store cinnamon rolls!

 You can keep some out at room temperature for easy access and if you’ve got many hungry mouths to feed.
 Otherwise, you can throw your cinnamon rolls into the refrigerator.

 Letting the Dough Rise